 “If people associate anything with Cleveland Golf, it’s the ability to design good grooves and a sole that gets through the turf effectively,” says Brunski.
 “Those are things that help you score better.
 A lot of other manufacturers, as they chase distance, make tradeoffs.
 If you put it all into distance you don’t have much money left to create spin generating technologies.”

 Testing shows the CBX long irons are remarkably easy to launch due to their low profile and low center of gravity.
 “The shape progresses from a low profile in the long irons to more of standard profile with the short irons," says Schielke.
 “Blade length also progresses.
 The 4-iron blade is slightly longer, so you have more area to hit the ball if you’re less precise.
 The short irons are designed for more control.
 They’re more compact with a higher CG so you’re not hitting balloon balls.”

 Comparing the 7-iron to a Srixon Z 765 you'd see a smidge more offset and a tad wider sole, but just a smidge and only a tad.
 Cleveland does a nice job masking GI features, producing an iron that wouldn't look out of place in a better player's bag.
 Also of note: the sole carries both the iron number and the loft.

 Thank you, Ben Hogan.

-The stock shaft is the new Dynamic Golf DST 98, which Cleveland says has the same profile as the Dynamic Golf, just a good bit lighter.
+The stock shaft is the new Dynamic Gold DST 98, which Cleveland says has the same profile as the Dynamic Gold, just a good bit lighter.
 The Miyazaki C.Kua is the stock graphite shaft.